Thick and Hearty Turkey Veggie Bolognese Recipe

 • 1 inch piece of parmigiano reggiano cheese rind

-• 1/2 cup fresh basil, chopped
+• ½ cup fresh basil, chopped

-• 1/4 cup fresh parsley, finely chopped
+• ¼ cup fresh parsley, finely chopped

-• Cooked spaghetti or zucchini noodles for serving
+• cooked spaghetti or zucchini noodles for serving

 Instructions

-1. Heat olive oil in a large pot over medium heat.
+1. Heat olive oil in a large skillet over medium heat.

 2. Add onion, red pepper, mushrooms.
 Saute until mushrooms have released their liquid and onions are translucent, about 5 minutes.